sake92/sbt-hepek/README.md

 Also, it is used in the famous show called "Top lista nadrealista" as a name for an advanced device which calms down situations of various kinds.

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/Jc9SeKu-YwQ/0.jpg)](https://youtu.be/Jc9SeKu-YwQ?t=2m11s)

+## Fun fact
+I think that this is the first project that tried this approach, namely, using first-class Scala `object`s for this kind of stuff.
+Correct me if I'm wrong... ^_^

 ## Contact